INSACOG

 INSACOG works as a consortium of 38 national laboratories for genome sequencing located in different parts of India.
 All these 10 laboratories are required to share 5% of positive samples to INSACOG for further research and studies.
 A National Centre for Disease Control (NCDC) nodal unit maintain a database of all samples of the new variants.
 Two national genomic sequencing database centers are appointed 1) National Institute of Biomedical Genomics and 2) CSIR Institute of Genomics and Integrative Biology.
-In its early research INSACOG identefied virus variant Lineage B.1.617 referred to as a double mutation variant.
+In its early research INSACOG identified virus variant Lineage B.1.617 referred to as a double mutation variant.
+NIBMG developed a dedicated portal for INSACOG, known as the INSACOG DataHub, enabling sentinel sites to analyze generated data in a harmonized manner.